Traditional AI vs. Generative AI: Which is Better for Your Business?

 Introduction

 Traditional artificial intelligence (AI) has long supported business operations through automation, pattern recognition, and structured data analysis.
-With the rise of generative AI, the focus has shifted from automation to creation, reshaping how organizations leverage AI to solve business challenges and innovate.
+With the rise of generative AI, the focus has shifted from automation to creation, reshaping how organizations leverage AI to address business challenges and drive innovation.

 What Is Traditional AI?